PeterLemon/PSX/README.md

 Howto Run:<br />
 I only test with a real PSX.<br />
 <br />
-You can also use N64 emulators like NO$PSX.
+You can also use PSX emulators like NO$PSX.